-A. Administrative Resolution: A process for resolving complaints in which the COD Chair and OSC review documents submitted by the complainant and the respondent.
+A. Administrative Resolution: A process for resolving complaints in which the COD Chair and OSCCS review documents submitted by the complainant and the respondent.
 In an administrative resolution regarding an individual student, the highest status sanction available is probation without a transcript notation, along with other possible sanctions to educate the respondent.
 In an administrative resolution regarding a student organization, the highest status sanction available is organizational probation, along with other possible sanctions to educate the respondent.

 C. Associate Chair: A faculty member of the COD, appointed by the Chair, who is empowered to chair hearings and sanctioning panels and manage cases as designated by the Chair for a specified period of time, usually one academic year.

 D. Chair of the COD (Chair): Faculty leader of the COD, appointed by the Chair of the Faculty.

 E. COD Hearing (Hearing): A process that may be used to resolve formal complaints in which members of the COD review documents submitted by the complainant and respondent, as well as in person statements from those parties and their identified witnesses.
 In a hearing, the full range of sanctions is available.
 As described in Section ¬¬¬XIII, special procedures will be employed for hearings involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, or Title IX Sexual Harassment, including a different panel composition.